OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-10.md

 ## 1 Kings 10:24

-All the earth was seeking the presence of Solomon,
+The whole world sought an audience with Solomon,
-to hear his wisdom which God had put in his heart.
+to hear the wisdom that God had placed in his heart.

 ## 1 Kings 10:25